Jump to main content

 • (1939)

-Built on the highest hill of the historic centre, the castle is a strategic point overlooking the city, the Tagus estuary and the Setúbal peninsula.
-Conquered in 1147 by King Afonso Henriques, it was transformed into Royal Palace.
-Successive attacks, several earthquakes and its abandonment by the royal family contributed to its progressive degradation.
-With a square plan, it preserves 11 towers, among which we find the dominant Keep, Haver or Tombo, Palace, Cistern and St. Lawrence’s, halfway up the slope.
-The Gateway of Betrayal, which allowed secret messengers to enter or exit, is visible on the north wall.
-Classified as a National Monument in 1910, it underwent major restoration interventions in the 1940s and 1990s and preserves the coexistence of ruined and preserved areas, as well as buildings in full use.
+Located on the highest hill in the historic centre, São Jorge Castle is a strategic vantage point overlooking the city, the estuary of the River Tagus and the peninsula of Setúbal.
+Conquered by King Afonso Henriques in 1147, it became the royal palace.
+Successive attacks, earthquakes and the abandonment of the royal family contributed to its gradual deterioration.
+It has a quadrangular layout and retains 11 towers, including the Menagem, the Haver or Tombo, the Paço, the Cisterna and São Lourenço, located halfway up the slope.
+On the north wall, one can observe the Gate of Betrayal, which facilitated the entry and exit of secret messengers.
+Classified as a National Monument in 1910, it underwent extensive restoration work in the 1940s and 1990s and preserves a combination of ruined areas, preserved areas, and buildings in full use.

 Address